Unraveling the Causes and Consequences of Biodiversity Loss

 And lastly, governments need to crack down on corruption and ensure fair enforcement of forest conservation rules.
 Corruption fuels illegal logging and unsustainable forest management, which in turn can fuel organized crime or even armed conflict.
 We also need world leaders to embrace ambitious domestic and international forest conservation policies based on the latest science.

 One way to measure your impact on the planet, is a carbon footprint.
+It isn't perfect, but it gives an idea of how large your impact is on the planet.
 A carbon footprint represents the total greenhouse gas (GHG) emissions caused directly and indirectly by an individual, organization, event or product.
 It is calculated by summing the emissions emanating from all facets of a persons life.
 This includes all aspects of consumption.
 For example, all emissions from every stage of a product or service’s lifetime (material production, manufacturing, use phase, and end-of-life disposal).
 Developed nations typically have high carbon dioxide emissions per capita, while some developing countries lead in the growth rate of carbon dioxide emissions.
 Obviously, these uneven contributions to the climate problem are at the core of the challenges the world community faces in finding effective and equitable solutions.

 However, bottom-up approaches that place the solution squarely on consumers is just one side of the equation.
 We need top-down government imposed policies that help increase efficiency and limit consumption of resources that are threatened.
 And through these policies, carbon consumption can be drastically reduced, limiting the catastrophic impacts of anthropogenic global climate change.
 This is why we need consumption-based policies.
 These policies are designed to discourage the consumption of carbon-intensive products and services.
 Governments can enact carbon consumption taxes, which tax products on their carbon intensity, irrespective of where they were produced.
 This would require a carbon tax at home, and border adjustment tax on imports.
 To mobilize the support of the business community, the carbon tax might be designed to be revenue-neutral: that is, accompanied by tax cuts elsewhere.
 This would likely need to take into account the true cost of services and products.
 For example, emissions from burning gasoline are attributed to the person who owns the car.
 But emissions generated in the process of manufacturing this car abroad are not.
 We refer to this as the True Cost.
 Of course, carbon is only part of the problem.
 Governments need to ramp up investment in nature restoration and raise the tax burden on companies that degrade wildlife and nature (Watts 2019).